Privacy and Security

 - To notify you about any changes to the Applications such as improvements or service changes or to issue contractual notices.

 The information we collect on candidates looking for roles is essential to verify who the person is, that they are eligible to work for our clients and to allow us to provide HMRC with the correct details for tax purposes.
 For all candidates, we hold their information for the next time they are submitted to a role as it is usual for agency workers to be hired many times across many of our clients.
 The information is never shared with any third party, nor is the data transferred outside of the UK.

-The information we collect on our clients is purely to manage the contract you have in place with Matrix SCM and to allow the appropriate people to login and use the system successfully.
+The information we collect on our clients is purely to manage the contract you have in place with Matrix SCM and/or Group Affiliates and to allow the appropriate people to login and use the system successfully.

-The information we collect on our suppliers is used as part of the contractual agreements they have with Matrix SCM.
+The information we collect on our suppliers is used as part of the contractual agreements they have with Matrix SCM and/or Group Affiliates.
 It is vital this information is kept up to date as we regularly audit our suppliers to ensure they maintain their status on the supply chain.